How can you make the other person win?

 - “What did you do differently?”

-- “I didn’t go as a bull, and I took the time to understand him.”
+- “I didn’t go as a bull and took the time to understand him.”

-This experience taught me a lesson: The abuser is sometimes us, and we do it without being aware.
-However, if you have strong suspicions that somebody is a psychopath (see Psychopath: Meaning, Signs, and vs. Sociopath), you need to protect yourself, especially if you are close to the person (direct colleague, spouse, partner).
+This experience taught me a lesson: The abuser is sometimes us, and we do it without awareness.
+However, suppose you have strong suspicions that somebody is a person with an antisocial personality disorder (ASPD).
+In that case, you must protect yourself, especially if you are close to the person (direct colleague, spouse, partner).